alangrainger/epic-journal/README.md

 A cross-platform encrypted daily journal / diary app, with full CSS styling.
 It is built with Sqlite3 and SQLcipher with AES 256 CBC encryption.

-I have builds for Windows, and I'd be very happy for anyone to submit builds for Mac and Linux.
-You'll need to change `"win-sqlcipher": "^0.0.4"` to be `"unix-sqlcipher": "^0.0.4"`.

 **NOTE: I have not paid for a Windows code-signing certificate, so you will get a warning when you try to install it.**